 Years ago, I had essentially a “near-death” experience, similar to what others have described, during which I experienced God.
 For a long time after it, I seldom if ever talked about it to anyone, because it was very personal—and it changed my life in many ways.

-I did not write about it until I encountered so many Americans and people of other countries who genuinely did not believe in God or that God exists, and who were searching for some answers and meaning in their lives, and something to hold on to in troubled times.
+I did not write about it until I encountered so many Americans and people of other countries who genuinely did not believe in God or that God exists, and who were searching for some answers and meaning in their lives, and something to hold onto in troubled times.

 Indeed, if I had not had my experience, I too might not believe that God exists today or have any faith at all.
 Certainly no “born again” or Evangelical Christian could convince me of that when such a person had never experienced God, but was merely reciting “platitudes.”